despark/ignicms/readme.md

-# Despark CMS
+# Despark's igniCMS

-Despark CMS is an administrative interface builder for Laravel 5.1
+**igniCMS** is an administrative interface builder for Laravel 5.1

 ## Prerequisites